kubernauts/kploy/env.md

 ### Define

-In the following we have two chunks of secret data, a database password `dbpassword` and a [Twitter consumer key](https://themepacific.com/how-to-generate-api-key-consumer-token-access-key-for-twitter-oauth/994/) called `tkk`.
+In the following we have two chunks of secret data, a database password `dbpassword` and a [Twitter consumer key](https://themepacific.com/how-to-generate-api-key-consumer-token-access-key-for-twitter-oauth/994/) called `tck`.
 We want to provide these two secrets to services.
 First, we define them like so:

     $ echo "abadpassword" > env/dbpassword.secret